-- rd does not contain a capability. - The valid field of the capability in rd is 0 (invalid). - The type field of the capability in rd is not 0 (linear).
+- x[rd] is not a capability.

+- x[rd].valid is 0 (invalid).

+- x[rd].type is not 0 (linear).

-If no exception is raised: The type field of the capability in rd is set to 1 (non-linear).
+If no exception is raised: x[rd].type is set to 1 (non-linear).

 3.2.2.
 Initialisation

 The INIT instruction transforms an uninitialised capability into a linear capability after its associated memory region has been fully initialised (written with new data).